amarini3722/engr3/README.md

 ### Reflection

-This assignment was very simple and I could have done it in my sleep.
+This assignment was very simple yet for some unknown reason I decided to turn my brain off and struggle.
+I forgot how to make a slanted cut out around the screw hole.
+After I found the swich to turn on my brain I helped Jai finish her part.

 ## Multi-Part Mic Stand